 Some of your large pieces will already be taped on the back because you taped them before you cut.
 Match up the pieces and tape the backside together of the rest of the shadow layer.

-Turn over the shadow and lay down where all the pieces go on the front side.
+Turn over the shadow layer and lay down where all the pieces go on the front side.
 Make sure to lay them out before you start taping, in case you have one turned the wrong way.

 Once they are all laid down, remove one, flip it over, apply tape or glue (I love my tape glider for this!) to the backside and then set it back into place.

 Continue until you have all your pieces glued down.
 Isn’t the life-size Mickey Mouse so cute??

-Now, you can stop here and just hang it on a wall but I wanted the Mickey Mouse cut out to stand up on the floor so I did a few extra easy steps.
+Now, you can stop here and just hang the Cricut cut out on a wall but I wanted the Mickey Mouse cut out to stand up on the floor so I did a few extra easy steps.

-I made a bunch of larger than mat Minecraft characters to decorate my son’s Minecraft themed bedroom.
+I also made a bunch of larger than mat Minecraft characters to decorate my son’s Minecraft themed bedroom.

 Mickey Mouse DIY Standees

 I used a piece of foam board from the Dollar Tree but you could probably also use cardboard.
-I placed the paper Mickey Mouse on top of the board and traced around him with a pencil.
+I placed the paper Mickey Mouse cut out on top of the board and traced around him with a pencil.

 Then I cut inside the lines so that it’s a little bit smaller.
 I tried to use scissors but it wasn’t very easy.
 TrueControl knife (which is a craft knife) blade and self-healing mat to the rescue!
 It worked like a charm!

 Place the foam board on top of the self-healing mat and cut around the pencil lines.
 It doesn’t need to be pretty by any means.
 No one will see the backside.
 It’s only needed to help Mickey Mouse stand up.

 Punch out the cut piece.
 If any part gets stuck, just cut it again.

 Apply tape or glue to the backside of the paper Mickey Mouse and set it on top of the foam board.

 If there’s any foam sticking out, turn it over and carefully trim it off.